 Due to a federal court order, U.S. Citizenship and Immigration Services (USCIS) has resumed accepting requests to renew a grant of deferred action under DACA.
 Who can apply to renew DACA?
 Individuals who were previously granted deferred action under DACA may request renewal by filing Form I-821D, Form I-765, and...

 Ulmer in the News Topic: Immigration Attorney: David W. Leopold David Leopold, Chair of Ulmer’s Immigration Law group, has recently been in the news.
-On January 6, David was quoted in a Newsweek article “Trump’s Anti-Immigration Rhetoric, Policies Killing Tourism to the U.S., Industry Analysts Say.”
-David was also featured in Newsweek on...
+On March 6, David was included in a panel discussion on CGTN America titled “The Heat: US immigration and the future of DACA.”
+On March 1, David was...

 January 12, 2018